top of page

 About the workshop

-This one-day workshop is for colleagues from NGOs, community groups, and organisations in Scotland that are led by or work with refugee and migrant communities (though non-Scottish participants are very welcome if you are able to travel or will be in Edinburgh on 20 June).
+This one-day workshop is for colleagues from NGOs, community groups, and organisations in Scotland that are led by or work with refugee and migrant communities (though non-Scottish participants are very welcome if you are able to travel or will be in Edinburgh on 20 June) + early-career researchers (ECRs) working in the field of migration.
 It’s a space to think together about how human rights ideas can help guide support for people who have been displaced.
 The workshop will be a chance to reflect, learn from each other, and share ideas for how to strengthen rights-based work in practice.

 What we aim to do